American Options with Asymmetric Information and Reflected BSDE: Introduction

-Building on results about initial enlargements of filtrations by Jacod \cite{jacod2}, in the first part of the paper we reduce the problem to a standard optimal stopping problem on an enlarged probability space in case $G$ possesses conditional laws with respect to the smaller filtration that are smooth enough (\emph{(density hypothesis)}).
+Building on results about initial enlargements of filtrations by Jacod \citep{jacod2}, in the first part of the paper we reduce the problem to a standard optimal stopping problem on an enlarged probability space in case $G$ possesses conditional laws with respect to the smaller filtration that are smooth enough (density hypothesis).
 Under the density hypothesis we write the value function of an American contingent claim obtained with additional information as the value function of a modified American contingent claim on the enlarged space.
 To define it as the product of the underlying probability space and the (real) space of possible values of $G$, we give a factorization of $\G$--stopping times in terms of parametrized $\F-$stopping times.
-This is a rational choice, since the initial enlargement is related to a measure change on this product space; see for instance \cite{jacod2,Amendinger}.
+This is a rational choice, since the initial enlargement is related to a measure change on this product space; see for instance Jacod \citep{jacod2} or Amendinger et al. \citep{Amendinger}.

-In the second part, following the well known link between optimal stopping problems and RBSDE in \cite{Nichole}, we define a corresponding RBSDE on the product space associated to the initial enlargement of the filtration.
-BSDE for (initially or progressively) enlarged filtrations have been studied by \cite{Anne, Idris}.
-The approach used in \cite{Anne} is based on measure changes, which is one, but not the main, tool for our approach.
+In the second part, following the well known link between optimal stopping problems and RBSDE in El Karoui et al. \citep{Nichole}, on a Brownian basis we define a corresponding RBSDE on the product space associated to the initial enlargement of the filtration.
+BSDE for (initially or progressively) enlarged filtrations have been studied by Eyraud-Loisel \citep{Anne} or Kharroubi et al. \citep{Idris}.
+The approach used in \citep{Anne} is based on measure changes, which is one, but not the main, tool for our approach.
 Our treatment of the RBSDE is based on Ito calculus and the canonical decomposition of semimartingales in $\G$.
-Extending results in \cite{Nichole}, we rewrite the value function of the American contingent claim with asymmetric information in terms of the solution of the RBSDE on the product space.
+Extending results in El Karoui et al. \citep{Nichole}, we rewrite the value function of the American contingent claim with asymmetric information in terms of the solution of the RBSDE on the product space.
 This provides a solution of the RBSDE with respect to the larger filtration.
 Possessing additional information, the buyer has a larger value of the expected payoff than the seller.
 We study the advantage of the buyer in terms of the solutions of two different RBSDE.